otopba/telegram_stickers_import/README.md

 ### Usage

-To import a sticker set to Telegram, create a new set and import it like this:
+To import a sticker set into Telegram, create a new sticker set and import it as follows:
 ```dart
 final stickerSet = StickerSet(
     software: "My app",